 Dynamic tidal power (DTP) plant may be seen as the most efficient method for harnessing tidal energy.
 It is important to note that the mechanics behind DTP are currently a theory as a proposed idea.
 It consists of harnessing the interaction between potential and kinetic energy in a coast or ocean.
-The proposed idea is to construct long dams with the length of around 40km perpendicular to the coast and into the ocean (see figure 3).
-This involves combining the kinetic energy of the tide as it passes through the turbines as well as the potential energy from a higher side to the lower side of the dam; as show in figure 3, the higher level of water is displayed in red and the lower level of water is displayed in blue.
-Since the tides flow only one direction, such as during the day the tides flow in one direction and during the night they flow in the opposite direction.
-In order to acquire maximum efficiency and possibly preventing the destruction of normal turbines during the night, as the kinetic energy of a tide is strong enough to destroy the entire dam without a flow, bi-directional turbines are to be installed in such a dam.
+The proposed idea is to construct long dams with the length of around 40km perpendicular to the coast and into the ocean (see figure 3). ("Tidal Power”) This involves combining the kinetic energy of the tide as it passes through the turbines as well as the potential energy from a higher side to the lower side of the dam; as show in figure 3, the higher level of water is displayed in red and the lower level of water is displayed in blue.
+Tides of the ocean can only flow in one direction at a time, during the day the tides flow in one direction and during the night they flow in the opposite direction.
+In order to acquire maximum efficiency and possibly prevent the destruction of normal turbines during the night, as the kinetic energy of a tide is strong enough to destroy the entire dam without a flow, bi-directional turbines are to be installed in such a dam.
 These turbines flow in both directions, converting the kinetic energy into electricity.
-Harnessing the potential energy isn’t as difficult or complex.
+Harnessing the potential energy isn’t as difficult or complex. ("Power Programme.")

 The construction alone contains a side effect, due to the long dam of around 40km in length; it disrupts, or influences, the horizontal tidal movement allowing two sides of the dam with different water levels creating potential energy.
 Even though it is theoretical, the DTP plant can generate approximately 30TWh, annually.
-There is a linear relationship between the length of the dam and the power generated, the longer the dam the more power generated by it.
-An average person consumes around 6800kWh annually, resulting that the DTP plant can supply energy, on average, to 4 million people.
+There is a linear relationship between the length of the dam and the power generated; the longer the dam the more power generated by it.
+An average person consumes around 6800kWh annually, supplying energy, on average, to 4 million people ("Tidal Power")

 The potential for such a project is very high as there are numerous locations where such a DTP plant can be constructed.
 However after the proposal of the DTP plant in 1997 (made by Kees Hulsbergen and Rob Steijn, Dutch engineers), the project has never been executed due to the raw tidal energy itself.
 Theoretically we contain the technology to construct a DTP plant, however, the energy contained by Earth’s tides is unpredictable.
 The most likely flaw in this project is the sheer force of the tides destroying the 40km long dam due to unpredictable gravitational occurrences between the moon and sun, and earth’s rotation.
 Nevertheless, this project can be the key to harnessing an enormous amount of tidal energy.